luffycodes/neptune/README.md

 > Shashank Sonkar, Arzoo Katiyar, and Richard G. Baraniuk.
 > [[Paper]](http://arxiv.org/abs/2104.07824)

+The paper won best short paper award at IJCKG'21.

 The codebase is inspired from [TuckER's github repository](https://github.com/ibalazevic/TuckER).
 TuckER is the PyTorch implementation of the paper: